 Call a Birmingham DUI Attorney at (205) 800-8596

-Tidwell Law Group, LLC has over a decade of experience fighting drunk driving charges in the
+Tidwell Law Group, LLC has more than a decade of experience fighting drunk driving charges in

 the suspension on your driver’s license when possible and prevent